1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Strobe/blinkies

-- Yes, both accessible in Tactical and Duty menu
+- Yes, both are accessible in the Tactical and Duty menu

 Lock-out mode: